michaelMotionG/warehouseNotes/docs/home/pubilcVE.md

 [example](https://www.youtube.com)

 > **Speaker: Zhang San**
 > today our main goal is to discuss the progress of the project and the next steps of the plan.
-In the last meeting, we set our goals, now let's take a look at our > progress.
+In the last meeting, we set our goals, now let's take a look at our > progress.1111111test
 >
 > **Speaker: Li Si**
 > The project is progressing smoothly, and we have completed all the tasks in the first phase.
 Next, we need to discuss the issue of resource allocation.